JetBrains/Qodana/topics/visualstudio.md

 <img src="visual-studio-qodana-panel.png" width="670" border-effect="line" alt="The Qodana Analysis panel"/>

 ### Log in to Qodana Cloud

+<link-summary>Log in to %cloud% to be able to send your locally-generated analysis reports to %cloud%.</link-summary>

 On the **%product% Analysis** panel, click **Log In to %product%**.
 This will open the **Options** window.